 2014 SABR Analytics Panel: Which Numbers Athletes Love, Which Numbers Athletes Hate

-We are pleased to announce the featured panel Which Numbers Athletes Love, Which Numbers Athletes Hate at the 2014 SABR Analytics Conference.
-This panel is scheduled for 4:30 p.m. on Thursday, March 13.
-Baseball players-turned-broadcast analysts will explain how they use analytics to cover baseball from the booth.
+At the 2014 SABR Analytics Conference, our Which Numbers Athletes Love, Which Numbers Athletes Hate panel on Thursday, March 13, 2014, discussed how baseball players-turned-broadcast analysts use analytics to cover baseball from the booth.

-This page was last updated February 28, 2014 at 12:09 pm MST.
+This page was last updated March 28, 2014 at 12:41 am MST.